-- While I love eating out and skipping the clean up, I love eating healthy, controlling my sugar intake and customizing flavors to my preference more!
-And the fact that it is a quick, one pan dish makes clean up less painful!
+While I love eating out and skipping the clean up, I love knowing what ingredients are going into my food.
+And being able to customize flavors to my preference is even better.
+We never want to skimp on flavor!
+The fact that it is a quick, one pan dish makes clean up less painful!

 - The ingredients that give the sauce it's distinctive sweet and spicy flavor are the chili sauce and ginger which gives the spiciness, the brown sugar gives the sweetness and the rice wine vinegar adds the tang.